marcelm/cutadapt/doc/guide.rst

 There are several tricks for limiting wall-clock time while using cutadapt.

-``-Z`` (shorthand for ``--compression-level 1``) can be used to limit the amount of cpu time which is spent on the compression of output files.
+``-Z`` (shorthand for ``--compression-level=1``) can be used to limit the amount of CPU time which is spent on the compression of output files.
 Alternatively, choosing filenames not ending with ``.gz``, ``.bz2`` or ``.xz`` will make sure no cpu time is spent on compression at all.
-NOTE: on systems with slow I/O, it can actually be faster to set a higher compression-level than 1.
+On systems with slow I/O, it can actually be faster to set a higher compression-level than 1.